Brazilian passport: The "blue" passport's features

 The current Brazilian passport is machine-readable, complying with the ICAO Document 9303 standard and biometric.
 When the passport is first issued, the holder's fingerprints, signature and photograph are digitally acquired and stored in a database, but only the holder's digital picture is coded in the physical passport, in a two-dimensional barcode.
 The latter, as well as the holder's personal identification data and his or her picture are directly laser-printed on the passport; only the holder's signature is handwritten in the traditional way.
 (Since the old "green" model was designed in the 1970s, before computer technology became widely available, the holder's data are typewritten or even handwritten on it.)
 At 8.5 x 12.5 cm (3.35 x 5.31 inches), the new passport model is 1 cm (0.39 inch) shorter in height than its predecessor.

 Passports issued before November 2010 do not contain an RFID chip, but do contain about 20 advanced security features, including a security band embedded within the paper pulp, sewing threads and watermarks with a red fluorescence under ultraviolet light, latent images, optically-variable ink, laser perforations and a holographic plastic film protecting the holder's data page.

 In November 2010, the Brazilian passport began being issued with an RFID chip.

+In June 2022, the government announced the passport would have new design and security features.
+The new passport was intended to be issued on the day of Bicentennial Independence Day in September that year, but it was postponed.
+It began being issued on October 3, 2023.